Progestogen-only pill: Available formulations

-In the United States, progestogen-only pills are available in 350-μg Norethisterone, 4-mg Drospirenone, and Norgestrel 0.075-mg formulations.
+In the United States, progestogen-only pills are available in 350-μg norethisterone, 4-mg drospirenone, and 0.075-mg norgestrel formulations.
 Norgestrel is FDA-approved for over-the-counter availability.
-Norethindrone and Drospirenone are available by prescription.
+Norethindrone and drospirenone are available by prescription.

 Medical uses

 Progestogen-only pills are one management option for the suppression of menstruation to avoid pregnancy.

 With "perfect use," the efficacy of progestogen-only pills in avoiding unintended pregnancy is greater than 99%, meaning that less than 1 out of every 100 patients will experience undesired pregnancy within the first year of use.
 "Perfect use" means that an individual uses their contraceptive pill at the same time every day without missing a scheduled dose.

 Assuming "typical use," the theoretical efficacy of progestogen-only pills in avoiding undesired pregnancy falls to around 91-93%, meaning that approximately 7 to 9 out of every 100 patients will experience an unintended pregnancy within the first year of use.
 "Typical use" means that an individual uses their contraceptive pill at inconsistent times day to day and/or misses scheduled doses.
 The study reporting the "typical use" failure rate failed to differentiate COCPs and POPs as distinct medications and instead studied them as a combined group, decreasing the validity of this finding.
-The results were published before the widespread use of progestogen-only pills other than Norethindrone and may not be applicable to formulations that have since been developed.
+The results were published before the widespread use of progestogen-only pills other than norethindrone and may not be applicable to formulations that have since been developed.
 Reported efficacy varies between types of progestogen-only pills.
-For example, Norgestrel has a reported failure rate of 2%, and Drosperinone has a reported failure rate of 1.8%.
+For example, norgestrel has a reported failure rate of 2%, and drosperinone has a reported failure rate of 1.8%.

-Some progestogen-only formulations, such as those containing Norethindrone, were thought to have a shorter duration of effect than COCPs.
+Some progestogen-only formulations, such as those containing norethindrone, were thought to have a shorter duration of effect than COCPs.
 As a result, current guidelines recommend no more than 27 hours between doses to ensure effectiveness, creating a 3-hour window of variability.
 However, a more recent meta-analysis suggested that there is actually a significantly longer half-life for many of the now available progestogen-only pill formulations.
-For example, Norgestrel and Drosperinone, in particular, appear to have a longer window of efficacy.
+For example, norgestrel and drosperinone, in particular, appear to have a longer window of efficacy.
 More variation in dose timing may still effectively prevent pregnancy.
 Although the 3-hour window is still widely respected, some researchers have expressed their belief that an update to these guidelines may be beneficial.